flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 "Line up" means that we roll onto the runway and stop at our starting point.
 We __MUST__ wait for ATC to give us "take off clearance" before we can continue.

-"Cleared for take off" means we are allowed to actually start the take off and after lining up.
+"Cleared for take off" means we are allowed to actually start the take off when aligned with the runway.

 Before we start rolling onto the runway we do the following steps: